 Bus services

-Popular for both short and long-distance travel, busses are the means of movement in the Dominican Republic.
+Popular for both short and long-distance travel, buses are the means of transportation in the Dominican Republic.
 Various bus companies offer different lines of travel and services.

 Santo Domingo Metro

-The fast-moving Sano Domingo Metro connects many capital city suburbs and districts.
+The fast-moving Sano Domingo Metro connects many of the capital city's suburbs and districts.
 Originally opened in 2009, it has lately grown to be a main source of transportation for guests as well as locals.

 Communications